 Many resources are available to community members and parents regarding how students may be assisted in accessing the general education curriculum through special education programs or Section 504.
 Some valuable resources are listed below

 Alaska Special Education Parent Handbook by Stone Soup Group

 The Alaska Family Directory website is funded by a grant from the Alaska Department of Education, which is maintained by the Anchorage School District.
 This resource includes event calendars of educational opportunities for parents, educators, and community organizations, which provide assistance to families of children with special needs in specific regions of Alaska.

 The Alaska Department of Health and Social Services prepared a “Where to Turn” directory to assist parents and community members in locating resources for children or adults experiencing physical, mental, or emotional disabilities.
 A hard copy may be obtained in the Special Services office by calling 907-486-7574.

-If you know a child who may qualify for special education services or have questions about the services your child is currently receiving please contact Kim Saunders at 907-486-7574 or send an email.
+If you know a child who may qualify for special education services or have questions about the services your child is currently receiving, contact Cristina Bieber at 907-486-7574 or send an email.